NBCUniversal vows auditions for actors with disabilities - WTMJ

 Actor Kurt Yaeger a member of the SAG-AFTRA Performers with Disability Committee, lauded the new agreement.
 “It’s what I’ve been pushing for 10 years,” he said, given how infrequently studios and producers open the door to people with disabilities.

 Yaeger, who uses a prosthetic leg because of a motorcycle accident, has appeared as a guest actor in more than 50 TV episodes, including ABC’s “The Good Doctor” and Netflix’s upcoming “Another Life.”
-That’s more “than most people who are reading (auditioning) for series regular roles.
-And I’m not, and there’s only one reason why,” he said.
+That’s more than most people who are auditioning regularly for continuing series roles, he said, adding, “I’d like more of those opportunities for me and my fellow performers with disabilities.”

 While NBCUniversal’s commitment is a “great start,” Yaeger said he wants to see every other network and studio do the same thing and allow their progress to be monitored.